itspangler/geospatial-humanities-s2024/week/07_archives-ii/assignments/parking-lot-cemeteries-staging.md

    | *Downloading an atlas plate* |
 2. [Georeference](https://pro.arcgis.com/en/pro-app/3.1/help/data/imagery/georeferencing-tools.htm) the 4 maps. **Street corners will be your most reliable control points!**
 3. Using your 4 georeferenced maps as the inputs, [mosaic](https://pro.arcgis.com/en/pro-app/latest/tool-reference/data-management/mosaic.htm) the plates into a single layer

-4. Generate a footprint of the mosaicked raster layer – lots of ways to do this.
-Pick one.
-This layer will be your "Area of interest"
+    Be sure to **generate a footprint** of the mosaicked raster when you run the tool!
+You'll use this later.

-5. Using [overpass turbo](https://overpass-turbo.eu/), download a `geojson` file of parking lots in your area of interest from OpenStreetMap
+4. Using [overpass turbo](https://overpass-turbo.eu/), download a `geojson` file of parking lots in your area of interest from OpenStreetMap
    1. Copy and paste this query into the overpass turbo query builder:

             way